raphamorim/rio/docs/docs/configuration-file.md

 ## Renderer

 - `Performance` - Set WGPU rendering performance

   - `High`: Adapter that has the highest performance.
 This is often a discrete GPU.
   - `Low`: Adapter that uses the least possible power.
 This is often an integrated GPU.

 - `Backend` - Set WGPU rendering backend

   - `Automatic`: Leave Sugarloaf/WGPU to decide
   - `GL`: Supported on Linux/Android, and Windows and macOS/iOS via ANGLE
   - `Vulkan`: Supported on Windows, Linux/Android
   - `DX12`: Supported on Windows 10
-  - `DX11`: Supported on Windows 7+
   - `Metal`: Supported on macOS/iOS

-- `disable-renderer-when-unfocused` - This property disable renderer processes while Rio is unfocused.
+- `disable-unfocused-render` - This property disable renderer processes while Rio is unfocused.

 Example: